moonlight8978/notes/aws/dynamo-db.md

   - Write capacity: WCU

 * All data is stored on SSD storage and is spread across 3 different AZs
+* No limit when set to On-Demand mode, can be switched to Provisioned, and vice-versa mode every 24 hour
+* Concept: Items (Rows) and Attributes (Columns)

 #### Read consistency